danica-taylor/danica-taylor/README.md

 - [My LinkedIn](www.linkedin.com/in/danica-taylor-nz)

 👩‍💻 I am currently working on
-- Character/skill tracking application that is SLAiN group project
+- Collaboration Project Developed by SlAiN: Character/skill tracking application
 - Moba inspired gallery application that is a personal project

 👯 I am looking to collaborate on